dingjie/atom-sync/README.md

 ```

 ### Notice ###
 * Password based login is not supported, you have to assign your key file and better host name in .ssh/config in advanced.
-Try [Simplify Your Life With an SSH Config File](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/).
+Try to [Simplify Your Life With an SSH Config File](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/).

 ### Known Problems ###
 * You have to `Sync Local -> Remote` manually after renaming and deleteing files.